thk123/se4be-website/index.md

 Using Continuous Integration technologies like Gitlab Actions or CircleCI is a very cheap and easy way to increase the reliability of your software.
 In conjunction with source control and automated tests, every change to the code is checked to actually do what it is supposed to do.
 This frees developers up from testing changes by hand and to focus on their important work.

-This module will cover setting up a basic continuious integration system using Gitlab Actions.
+This module will cover setting up a basic continuous integration system using Gitlab Actions.
 It will also cover what a good CI should be doing.

-**Continuous Integration allows developers to make changes confidently and efficently.**
+**Continuous Integration allows developers to make changes confidently and efficiently.**

 This module can be adjusted to use examples from your preferred technologies.
 After the course I'd be happy to help with troubleshooting any problems that arise.